-What symptoms and pain are associated with the popliteus muscle?
+What are the symptoms and pain associated with the popliteus muscle?

 - Pain in the back of the knee